 AL: The Scoop, Aug.
 23

-On August 18, the ALA Executive Board opposing initiatives to censor information resources, curricula, and programs addressing racial injustice, Black American history, and diversity education....
+issued a statement opposing initiatives to censor information resources, curricula, and programs addressing racial injustice, Black American history, and diversity education....

 ALA Communications and Marketing Office, Aug.
 18

 Librarians in the US serve different populations, each with a distinct set of needs.
-Among those are veterans, who often when returning to civilian life after their military service ends.
+Among those are veterans, who often face unique challenges when returning to civilian life after their military service ends.
 Many of them turn to the library for help and resources, so it’s essential for library workers to know more about this community to better serve its members.
 On Episode 65 of Call Number with American Libraries, we look at library services to veterans....

 AL: The Scoop, Aug.
 20; June 27